 - Only one block may be closed for a single event

 - Intersections must remain open at all times

-- Applicants MUST submit a petition showing at least 60 percent approval from the occupied residences within the closure limits
+- Applicants MUST submit a neighborhood petition showing at least 70% approval from the occupied residences within the closure limits

 - Applicants must provide proper barricades - no cones, sawhorses, ropes, or vehicles will be permitted as a substitute.
 Barricade companies may be found in the phone book.

 - Event must be over by 11 p.m.

 - No alcohol is permitted on city property, such as roads or sidewalks

 The Department of Public Works may authorize the temporary use or closure of a city-owned road, and facilitate the use or closure of a state-owned road, for the purposes of a special event.